Ideas for your church fundraisers from other churches in the Pacific Northwest.

 - Sponsor a pancake breakfast with a free will offering for the Orphanage.

 - Donate in the name of your loved one.
-Download and print the Gift Card and give it to loved ones for Christmas.
+Download and print the Christmas Gift Card or Generic Gift Card and give it to loved ones for Christmas.
+Go to Seasonal Giving for full details.